-Presenting facts, statistics, and other numerical figures is the essence of pretty every business presentation.
+Presenting facts, statistics, and other numerical figures are the essence of pretty every business presentation.
 Whether you do a quarterly review, investor pitch, or project status meeting.

 Their main role of presenting numbers is to give credibility to your message.
-Showing real numbers also engage your audience more than other abstract presentation parts.
+Showing data facts engages your audience more than talking in abstract terms.

-To make your charts presentation stand out from the others, avoid the default Excel look of data charts.
+To make your presentation stand out from the others, avoid the default Excel look of data charts.
 Move your data visualizations to the next level.
-For example show a success level by customized gauge chart or use line chart with illustrated categories.
+For example, show a success level by a customized gauge chart or use a line plot with illustrated categories.

 Using the predesigned template is a handy timesaver.
-However, with some little work, you can redesign default charts also by yourself.
-Let our chart design be an inspiration for you.
+However, with some little work, you can recreate similar charts also by yourself.
+Let our chart ppt transformation examples be an inspiration for you.
 Sometimes adding a simple shape or icon will do wonders :).

 Six common data presentation cases

 1. Comparing several KPI values by single-value pie charts

 Need to show percentage or compare several products or projects?
 Pie charts are a great tool for that.
 You can place text on the white or colored background, or make charts bigger and eliminate the amount of description.
 Notice how adding a simple background shape improves the look of the data presented.
 Now it’s more the infographics than a standard MS Office chart, isn’t it?

-2. Enhancing the pie chart with the illustrated data legend
+2. Enhancing a pie chart PPT with the illustrated data legend

 For cases when you have to present numerical data in one chart, you can apply such legend illustration by adding category icons and adjusting the chart colors: